danmacklin/erlang_cep/README.md

 #erlang_cep v0.1 Beta 22/03/2013

-A very simple Complex Event Processing (CEP) engine written in erlang OTP inspired by esper and CouchDB.
+A simple CEP (Complex Event Processing) engine written in erlang OTP inspired by esper and CouchDB.

-Erlang CEP facilitates the creation of one or many feeds, each with one or many windows.
+Erlang CEP facilitates the creation of one or many feeds, each with one or many time or size based windows.

-A window is a programmable entity that is used to look for patterns in data.
-Windows are highly configurable and are normally time or size based.
-Once a pattern has been found, the window fires and sends messages to one or many interested processes.
+Each window can be programmed to look for patterns within it's data.
+Once a pattern is found the data is aggregated and distributed to other processes via publish and subscribe.

-Each window has two javascript functions.

-The Row Function runs every time a new piece of data is added to a window.
-It is used as a filter, making sure that only data which matches predefined rules is added to the window.
-Depending on the complexity of the Row Function this could be a simple hard coded test i.e. ipAddress=="127.0.0.1" , or a complex match function that compares new data to existing data looking for a specific pattern.
-For example lets say that we are looking for stock that started of with a sales volume of 10 units where the sales volume increases by one each time.

-The Reduce Function runs each time a pattern is found.
-It is used to aggregate data.
-For example lets say that we wanted to create a stock trade window that stores holds all of the trades with a value of £10 or more over the last minute.
-Every time we get a sequence of five trades where the price increases by £1 each time we want our query to fire.
-The Reduce Function iterates over all of the values that have matched the pattern and is used to run logic that aggregates the results.
+Unlike many CEP systems which have their own custom DSL's erlang_cep can be programmed with two javascript functions (inspired by couchDB).

+The system is designed to offer highly concurrent processing as each feed and window run in seperate gen_server processes.

 ##How Does it Work?

-The erlang_cep feed_api facilitates the creation of Feeds and Windows where a Feed can have zero or many Windows.
+The feed_api can be used to create Feeds and Windows.
+Each feed can have one or many windows.

-A Feed is a stream of json encoded data (other formats should be possible).
+A Feed is a stream of json encoded data (other formats are possible).

-A Window is a CEP rule that is applied to a Feed.
+A Window is a data storage abstraction with an embedded CEP rule that is applied to a Feed.

 Each Window implements a Row and Reduce Function in javascript.

-The Row Function is used to match rows making sure that only data which matches is added to the window.
+The Row Function makes sure that only data which matches the CEP rule is added to the window.

 The Reduce Function is used to aggregate matched rows.

-A good example would be a Stock Market Data Feed.
-A Row Function would be used to match stock for a particular symbol, price and volume.
-The Reduce Function might then be used to calculate the average sale price of all matched items.
+A good example is a Stock Market Feed where the Row Function would match stock data for a particular symbol.
+The Window configuration (with some help from the Row FUnction) would apply a CEP rule.
+The Reduce Function would fire and aggregate the data if the Windows CEP rule matched.
+Finally a publish and subscribe mechanism would distribute the data to interested processes.

 ##Query Types